tai-kun/cfg-test.js/README.md

 Loaders can be added via the configuration file.

 Specify the path to the configuration file in the environment variable CFG_TEST_CFG.
-The default value is a comma-separated list of paths: `config/cfg-test/config`, `config/cfg-test`, and `cfg-test.yaml`.
+The default value is a comma-separated list of paths: `config/cfg-test/config`, `config/cfg-test`, and `cfg-test`.

 ```json5
 // config/cfg-test/config.json or config/cfg-test.json or cfg-test.json